 Outside the dotted line: more favourable than average.

-Exports Radar: circumstances less favourable
+Exports Radar: circumstances more favourable

+Circumstances for Dutch exports in April 2021 were more favourable than in the previous month.
+Since the publication of the previous Exports Radar, new data have become available for six indicators.
+Five indicators improved, one deteriorated.
 Circumstances relevant to Dutch exports are largely determined by developments in the main market for Dutch exports - Germany and the eurozone - and developments in Dutch competitiveness.
 Although the Radar indicators show a strong correlation with export activity, improved circumstances are not necessarily translated into increased exports growth.